Merciful123/simple-media-app/README.md

-## Built this API using Express Js and MongoDB and deployed to Digital ocean.
+## Built this API using Express Js and MongoDB and deployed to render.

 #### Instructions to start using api